Meet the Team

 Jane immensely enjoys skiing and many other outdoor activities.

-Tamiko (Tank) is the newest member of our Christchurch team, she is an administrator / laboratory assistant.
+Tamiko (Tank) is an administrator / laboratory assistant.

 Tamiko received her BSc in Geology from the University of Canterbury in 2015 and in March 2018 she handed in her master’s thesis in Geology.